peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 #### Code Snippet

-The way we can picture the persistence of the data within a canister, we would develop for our "pets" web application, would be again quite similar to previous architecture.
+The way we can picture the persistence of the data within a canister, like we would for our "pets" web application, would be again quite similar to the previous architecture.

 ![](https://cdn-images-1.medium.com/max/1600/1*DcChK7ojaMYGqExH6F-YtQ.png)